 By Mike Harris

-A federal lawsuit filed Friday seeks to block enforcement of Simi Valley's new Halloween sex offender ordinance, contending it is unconstitutional.
+A federal judge was asked Friday to temporarily block enforcement of Simi Valley's new Halloween sex offender law.
+The judge could rule as early as next week.